ArnaudHalvick/e-commerce-mern-stack-improved/frontend/src/hooks/state/README.md

 For testing components that use these hooks, you can use the test components in the `/hooks/test` directory:

-- `HookTestComponent.jsx`: Tests authentication hooks
+- `HookTestComponent.jsx`: Tests general hook functionality
 - `ProductHookTest.jsx`: Tests product hooks
 - `CartHookTest.jsx`: Tests cart hooks
+- `AuthHookTest.jsx`: Tests authentication hooks

 These components provide UI for manually testing all hook functionality.